sukanyabasu-coder/CodeAlpha_AI-Music-Generation-LSTM/README.md

 - outputs/ → generated MIDI files

 ## ▶️ How to Run

+1. Download the dataset from Kaggle (link below)
-1. Open the notebook
+2. Open the notebook in Kaggle or Jupyter
+3. Install required libraries:
+   - music21
+   - tensorflow
+   - numpy
-2. Run preprocessing and load model
+4. Run preprocessing and model loading cells
-3. Run generation cells
+5. Run the generation cells to create music
-4. Download output MIDI files
+6. Download the generated `.mid` files from the output folder

+## ⚠️ Note

+This notebook is already executed and includes outputs for reference.

+To run the project:
+- Upload the notebook to Kaggle or Google Colab
+- Attach the dataset (link below)
+- Run the cells as instructed

 ## 🎧 Sample Outputs
 (Download and play .mid files)